Texas Redbud

 Maintenance

+Slow growing.
+Low maintenance and drought tolerant.
+One of the first to bloom in spring.
 Provide well drained soil.
-Prune to fit garden space or to raise canopy over walkways if needed.
 Refrain from pruning late in winter as blooms form on old wood in spring.
 Remove suckers from the ground if desired.
-Fall and winter: Borers can be found in this tree; use natural controls – compost over the root system, or predatory wasps.
-Organic controls include sticky tape around base of tree or treating soil and bore holes with beneficial nematodes.
-Propagation: Seed.
+Borers can be found in this tree; use natural controls – predatory wasps, sticky tape around base of tree or treating soil and bore holes with beneficial nematodes.
+Native habitat: forest understory, moist rich woods, along the banks of streams, ravines, bluffs, open rocky woods, and abandoned farmlands.

 Blooms March-April.
-Mostly multi-trunked with thick leathery leaves, less wavy than the Mexican variety.
+A mostly multi-trunked tree, with thick leathery leaves (less wavy than the Mexican variety).
+The waxy upper surface of the leaf helps retard transpiration.
+Foliage is red in fall.
+Pink-Purple flowers are pea-shaped.
+Small, flattened pod and seeds are purple.
 Mexican Redbud, with smaller, wavy edged leaves, is the drought tolerant alternative.
 Eastern Redbud is not recommended for Central Texas.
-Replaces Invasives: Chinese Tallow Tree, Golden Rain Tree, Salt Cedar.
-Larval Host: Henry’s Elfin Butterfly.
+Larval host: Henry’s Elfin Butterfly.
+Replaces non-natives: Chinese Tallow Tree, Golden Rain Tree, Salt Cedar.

-Previous Scientific Name(s): Synonym(s): Cercis canadensis ssp. texensis, Cercis occidentalis
+Previous Scientific Name(s): Cercis canadensis ssp. texensis, Cercis occidentalis

 References